 - When does it snow in Vienna?

-Snow is not a permanent feature in the Viennese advent calendar, in fact, it last snowed in 2016.
+Snow is not a permanent feature in the Viennese advent calendar, in fact, it last snowed in 2016 (a little slush in 2018).
 However, like with most European countries at present surprise showers do happen so watch the forecasts and pack appropriately.